Benjadahl/UDPlus-Plus/README.md

 # UddataPlus-Plus
-A Chrome exstesion for the web platform uddata+
+A Chrome extension for the web platform Uddata+.

-It aims to enhance the experience of using the platform
+It aims to enhance the experience of using the platform.